 - acts of terrorism or terrorist related offences;

-- incitement to hatred base on race, religion or sexual orientation;
+- incitement to hatred based on race, religion or sexual orientation;

 - Official Secrets Act offences;

-- war crimes, crimes against humanity including torture and hostage taking.
+- war crimes, crimes against humanity including torture and hostage taking; and,

 Prosecutors need to be aware that the following could lead to the consideration of terrorist related offences: